Best Startup Business Loans in April 2025

 +

 Bank of America’s secured business line of credit can help budding entrepreneurs set aside money for expenses while building business credit.
-This cash-secured line of credit works a bit differently than other lines of credit.
+This cash-secured line of credit works differently than other lines of credit.
 Here, you provide a cash deposit (starting at $1,000) and can then withdraw funds up to that amount as often as needed.
 After a year of making regular payments, you can get your security deposit back.

 How to qualify